-plastic bottles avoided in 2022 by bottling our own drinking water of greywater recycled and used for irrigation in 2019
+plastic bottles avoided in 2022 by bottling our own drinking water of greywater recycled and used for recycling in 2021

 Improving the ecological and carbon footprint of our operations through the responsible actions and efforts of all, including hosts and guests.

 Being conscious about water consumption is important no matter where.
 By purifying and bottling our own drinking water, we not only eliminate plastic bottles from entering our hotel but also lower our carbon footprint by reducing required transportation to our hotel.

 Good relationships with community members are crucial to sustainable tourism, which is why we collaborate with relevant public institutions and universities to proactively support local community development.